 Congratulations, your beautiful new baby is here!
-Here’s what you could be feeling and why
+We spoke to Dr Virginia Beckett, a consultant obstetrician and gynaecologist to find out what you could be feeling, and why.

-Right now, your hormones and emotions are probably all over the place, and your body will be physically recovering from the birth, as well as from the changes experienced during pregnancy.
-Read on to find out what is happening
+Obviously everyone’s birth experience is different, but right now, your hormones and emotions are probably all over the place, and your body will be physically recovering from the birth, as well as from the changes you went through during pregnancy.
+Read on to find out what’s happening

 Soreness after a vaginal birth

 If you have stitches, when you get home from hospital make time twice a day to sit in a bath of warm water.
 It will feel soothing, and encourage healing too.
-“Don’t put anything into the water as it can introduce bacteria,” says Dr Beckett, author of My Pregnancy (Dorling Kindersley).
+“Don’t put anything into the water as it can introduce bacteria,” adds Dr Beckett.

 Soreness after a Caesarean